What EPA is Doing to Reduce Nutrient Pollution

-- Supporting a national research program that studies the pathways and effects of nutrients on ecosystems and focuses in finding innovative and optimal solutions to reduce nutrient pollution.
+- Supporting a national research program that studies the pathways and effects of excess nutrients, including harmful algal blooms, on ecosystems and focuses in finding innovative and optimal solutions to reduce nutrient pollution.

 - Conducting National Aquatic Resource Surveys (NARS) – a collaborative program between EPA, states, and tribes designed to assess the quality of the nation's coastal waters, lakes and reservoirs, rivers and streams, and wetlands using a statistical survey design.
 The NARS provide critical, groundbreaking, and nationally-consistent data on the nation's waters.

 - Helping to manage the Nutrient Sensor Challenge Exit which allowed teams from all over the world to participate in developing affordable dissolved nitrate and/or phosphate sensors.
 Phase 2 is expected to be completed in 2016 with the selected teams conducting verification testing.